MWyssy/ce-vpc-production-setup-guide-public/README.md

 > Oh and one more thing, can you write up the instructions on how you've done it - written as if you had to teach someone else how to do it.

+> Oh can you also include instructions for how we remove everything so that we can make sure to manage costs

 > Oh sorry just remembered one more thing, we get audited in 2 days - if we don't get this right, we go out of business so #nopressure or anything like that